japaniot/japaniot.github.io/_posts/2020-01-01-my-iot-devices-en.md

 and beautiful.

-It has to be noticed that, the LinkModel light switches use touch interface: you have to tap it to open/close and slide to change lightness.
+It has to be noticed that, the LinkModel light switches use touch interface: you have to tap it to open/close and slide to change brightness.
 This interface absolutely looks most beautiful, but takes time to get used to.

 The biggest problem of LinkModel light switches is its WiFi adapter.
-The responding speed is way too slow: for home automations ideal response time should be < 10ms, however LinkModel may take over 100ms to respond, and when opening/closing lights, the API would wait until the lights fully opened/closed before finishing, which can take seconds.
+The responding speed is way too slow: for home automations ideal response time should be < 10ms, however LinkModel may take over 100ms to respond, and when turning on/off lights, the API would wait until the lights fully turned on/off before finishing, which can take seconds.

 Setting LinkModel light switches, however requires connecting ground wires, so